Mercedes A-Class review - Practicality, comfort and boot space

 - 1Mercedes A-Class reviewThe latest Mercedes A-Class premium hatch is one of the most tech-laden cars on sale, of any size

 - 2Engines, performance and driveA great cruiser with strong performance, the A-Class has uninspiring handling and the small petrol lacks refinement

 - 3MPG, CO2 and Running CostsThe A-Class has excellent economy figures and solid residual values, but insurance costs are steep

 - 4Interior, design and technologyGorgeous design houses the finest infotainment system available at almost any price

-- 5Practicality, comfort and boot space - currently readingBoot and cubby spaces an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3
+- 5Practicality, comfort and boot space - currently readingBoot and cubby spaces are an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3

 - 6Reliability and SafetyThe A-Class has top marks for safety, but Mercedes has below average brand satisfaction rating